-- 'weight': the number of times a feature is used to split the data across all trees. - 'gain': the average gain across all splits the feature is used in. - 'cover': the average coverage across all splits the feature is used in.
+- 'weight': the number of times a feature is used to split the data across all trees. - 'gain': the average gain across all splits the feature is used in. - 'cover': the average coverage across all splits the feature is used in. - 'total_gain': the total gain across all splits the feature is used in. - 'total_cover': the total coverage across all splits the feature is used in.

-Parameters fmap (str (optional)) - The name of feature map file get_split_value_histogram (feature, fmap=", bins=None, as_pandas=True) Get split value histogram of a feature
+- fmap (str (optional)) The name of feature map file. - importance_type (str, default 'weight') One of the importance types defined above.

+get_split_value_histogram (feature, fmap=", bins=None, as_pandas=True) Get split value histogram of a feature